burbilog/scrapbook2zotero/README.md

 Alas, Firefox is dying.
 Mozilla developers decided to scrap Firefox's powerful extensions system and replaced it with Google's lousy webextensions, throwing everybody out of current ecosystem.
 Thus, all excellent Firefox plugins are obsolete, including many important plugins like Scrapbook.
 There is no way to re-implement Scrapbook under new restrictions.
 Also, they push 'Pocket' as a cloud solution, but it's not a replacement for Scrapbook, since everything is kept in their cloud.
 If they choose to shutdown 'Pocket' product you WILL loose all your data immediately, so don't use 'Pocket'.

 Zotero is a mature and stable stand-alone program, able to perform (almost) all Scrapbook tasks.
-You can install Zotero plugin, currently there are plugins for Firefox, Chrome and Safari, and use that plugin to capture pages into Zotero database.
+You can install small Zotero plugin called "Zotero connector" (currently there are plugins for Firefox, Chrome and Safari) and use that plugin to capture pages into Zotero's standalone database.
+Thus your all saved data will be safe and kept in browser-independed place.
+Also, Zotero can index all your PDF files and provide instant search in all your data, including PDF contents.

-Unfortunately, Zotero can't import Scrapbook data directly.
+Unfortunately, Zotero can't import Scrapbook data directly and Zotero developers said they won't implement import for Scrapbook.
 So I wrote this script to export Scrapbook repository into Zotero's RDF format.
 Zotero can import its own files and thus import all Scrapbook data, including complete saved HTML pages and PDFs.

 ## Installing